stracker-phil/gdpr-cache-script-styles/readme.txt

 = 1.0.4 =

-* New: A staleness check locates cached files that are not used for more than 30 days, and deletes them
+* New: New garbage collection locates cached files that are not used for more than 30 days, and deletes them
-* Improve: Asset list on options page displays staleness information
+* Improve: Asset list on options page displays staleness information (for garbage collection)
 * Improve: Better detection of external URLs

 = 1.0.3 =